-At the onset of the conducting phase, in the 7.0, 8.0, and 10.0~GPa data, we find that the resistivity increases, initially upon cooling from 300~K, similar to the activated behavior of an insulator or semiconductor.
-Upon additional cooling, the resistivity shows a broad maximum at approximately 40, 100, and 190~K for the 7.0, 8.0, and 10.0~GPa data respectively, before the resistivity decreases upon further cooling as expected in a metal.
-At the two highest pressure points, 12.0 and 13.5~GPa, such a trend was not discernible within the measured temperature range.
+In the 7.0, 8.0, and 10.0~GPa data, we find that the resistivity increases initially upon cooling from 300~K, similar to an activated behavior of an insulator or semiconductor.
+The resistivity shows a broad maximum at approximately 40, 100, and 190~K for the 7.0, 8.0, and 10.0~GPa data respectively.
+Upon further cooling, the resistivity decreases showing metallic behaviors.
+At higher pressure points (12.0 and 13.5~GPa) such a trend was not discernible within the measured temperature range.
 The resistivity decreases upon cooling from 300~K.

-Further analysis of the conducting phase finds that FePSe$_3$ exhibits a region of Fermi-liquid $\rho(T) \sim T^2$ behavior at temperatures below $\sim$40~K, as shown in Fig.~\ref{Fig_FePSe3_resistivity_pressure}~(b).
-We identify this as the signature of being a ``good'' metal.
+Further analysis of the conducting phase finds that the resistivity can be uniquely described by $\rho(T)=\rho_0 + A \cdot\ T^2$ at temperatures below $\sim$40~K, as shown in Fig.~\ref{Fig_FePSe3_resistivity_pressure}~(b).
+We note that the $A$-coefficient of the $T^2$ term decreases significantly with increasing pressure.
 The $T^2$ fits are detailed in the SM~\cite{Ref_SM}.

-This behavior, however, terminates with an upturn in the resistivity at even lower temperatures (\textless~15~K).
+This behavior, however, terminates with an upturn in the resistivity at even lower temperatures.
 The low-temperature resistivity upturn is observed around 20~K, 10~K and 6~K in the 7.0, 8.0 and 10.0~GPa data, respectively.
-It is quickly suppressed with elevated pressure, becoming completely absent above 10.0~GPa.
+The upturn is quickly suppressed with elevated pressure, becoming completely absent above 10.0~GPa.

-We did not observe superconductivity in our FePSe$_3$ single-crystal sample for pressures up to 13.5~GPa and temperatures down to 1.6~K, in contrast to Wang $et\ al.$ observing above 8~GPa SC with a $T_c$ of 2.5~K~\cite{2018_Wang_pressure_SC_FePX3}.
-Our crystallographic data showed our sample to be of good crystalline quality and the structural model to be correctly interpreted.
-The cubic anvil cell provided highly hydrostatic pressure conditions, and measurement currents were kept low ($<10~\mathrm{\mu A}$), thus ruling out the most common extrinsic reasons for not observing a superconducting phase.
-Yet we did observe a small ($\sim$1\% of $\rho(T\rightarrow0)$) decrease in the resistivity around 3~K at 10.0~GPa which rises to around 4~K at 13.5~GPa.
-We also note that elemental Se~\cite{1980_Te_Se_S_HighPressure_electrical,1992_Se_Te_pressure_SC}, Fe~\cite{2001_shimizu_Fe_pressure_SC} and FeSe\cite{2008_FeSe_SC} have been reported to turn SC at coincidentally comparable values to those reported by Wang $et\ al.$.
-More arguments can be found in the SM~\cite{Ref_SM}.